 There are two types of salt typically used in Brine (or Salt) tanks that accompany water softeners.
 Sodium chloride and Potassium chloride.
 Both are effective in keeping the water softener resin clean inside the softener tank via the periodic back-washing or cleaning cycle.
 For those on low sodium diets, the Potassium chloride is an alternative to the Sodium chloride.
 It is somewhat more expensive, but works just as well.
-Although the amount of sodium entering the water is typically small (for example, a glass of milk would have more sodium in it than the typical glass of water after a water softener), some people prefer to eliminate all sodium from their drinking water.
+Although the amount of sodium entering the water is small (for example, a glass of milk would have more sodium in it than the typical glass of water after a water softener), some people prefer to eliminate all sodium from their drinking water.
 Other than using Potassium chloride, another way to accomplish this is to install a reverse osmosis drinking water system which will remove the salt from the water, as well as a host of other impurities and dissolved solids.
-It should be noted that Potassium chloride is significantly more expensive than sodium chloride, perhaps 2 to 3 times.
 For more on water softeners, see Water Softening.

-How often should I have to add salt?
+How often should I add potassium chloride or sodium chloride?

-How often you’ll have to add more salt to the brine tank will depend on factors such as:
+How often you’ll have to add to the brine tank will depend on factors such as:

 - The size of your brine tank